 The National Organic Standards implemented by the U.S. Department of Agriculture (USDA) took effect on October 21, 2002.
-Products bearing the USDA Organic Label meet the requirements of the Final National Organic Program (NOP) Rule, the national standards for the production, handling, processing, and labeling of organically grown food in the United States.
+Products bearing the USDA Organic Label meet the requirements of the National Organic Program (NOP) Final Rule, the national standards for the production, handling, processing, and labeling of organically grown food in the United States.

-History- The Organic Foods Production Act; the making of the organic standards; court rulings on organic; and congressional amendment
+History: The Organic Foods Production Act; the making of the organic standards; court rulings on organic; and congressional amendment

-What is allowed and required- The certification process for growers and processors; what practices and substances are allowed and required; what is not regulated by the organic standards
+What Is Allowed and Required: The certification process for growers and processors; what practices and substances are allowed and required; what is not regulated by the organic standards

-Why organic integrity is important- Why we must continue to insist that the National Organic Standards Board upholds strict rules regulating organic agriculture
+Importance of Organic Integrity: Why we must continue to insist that the National Organic Standards Board upholds strict rules regulating organic agriculture

 However, following the Harvey victory in the Court of Appeals, Congress engaged in backroom talks with the Organic Trade Association and amended the OFPA to allow synthetic substances in “organic” labeled products, and to adjust the feed regulations for dairy cows.
-We reported on this amendment in the winter 2005–2006 issue of Pesticides and You.
+We reported on this amendment in the Winter 2005–2006 issue of Pesticides and You.
 Because of the amendments to OFPA, the court found in 2006 that the Secretary of Agriculture was not required to comply with the earlier consent decree, thus reversing its earlier ruling in favor of Mr. Harvey.
 Many organic farmers’ and consumers’ groups decried the amendments to the OFPA because of the lack of democratic participation.

 Return to top

 Farming varies from place to place and farmer to farmer.
 Organic farming is no different than conventional farming in this regard, but there are certain underlying principles of organic agriculture that are the basis for the regulations implemented by the USDA.
 Rather than a doctrine on the values and interpretations of organic farming, the rules have distilled organic principles into what is allowed, not allowed, and required for certification.
 Often, people focus on what is not allowed in organic agriculture to highlight its divergence from conventional agriculture.
-The use of antibiotics, sewage sludge, genetically modified organisms, and irradiation is prohibited in organic production, and the list of allowed pesticides is highly restricted to include only the least toxic controls, primarily derived from natural ingredients.
+The use of antibiotics, sewage sludge, genetically modified organisms, and irradiation is prohibited in organic production, and the list of allowed pesticides is highly restricted to include only the least toxic controls, derived primarily from natural (non-synthetic) ingredients.

-All producers and handlers of organic products are required to be certified by a USDA accredited certifying agent in order to claim to be USDA certified organic.
+All producers and handlers of organic products are required to be certified by a USDA accredited certifying agent in order to claim to be USDA Certified Organic.
 There are currently 55 domestic agencies and 40 international agencies accredited by the USDA.
 Certifying agents make annual visits to farms and processing plants, and are permitted to make unannounced visits to make sure a facility is in compliance with the standards.

 Sometimes an active ingredient may be utilized in both conventional and organic agriculture, but only certain formulations are approved for organic use because of the inert ingredients.
-An example of this is the bacteria Bacillus thuringiensis (Bt), which is widely used to combat various insects in the larval stage.
+An example of this is the bacterium Bacillus thuringiensis (Bt), which is widely used to combat various insects in the larval stage.
 Bt itself degrades rapidly and has very low toxicity to humans and wildlife.
-However, Bt’s effectiveness is threatened by the introduction of genetically engineered crops in conventional agriculture that contain Bt such as corn, cotton, and potatoes.
+However, Bt’s effectiveness is threatened by the introduction of genetically engineered crops in conventional agriculture that contain Bt, such as corn, cotton, and potatoes.
 In these crops, Bt is always present, which means there is great potential for insects to develop resistance to Bt.
 For more on this issue, please visit our genetic engineering page.

 Return to top

-In order to ensure a standard for the use of the term “organic” and the use of the USDA Organic seal, the USDA has issued labeling protocols (click here for USDA fact sheet) for fresh, and processed products containing organic ingredients.
+In order to ensure a standard for the use of the term “organic” and the use of the "USDA Organic" seal, the USDA has issued labeling protocols (click here for USDA fact sheet) for fresh and processed products containing organic ingredients.
 Only the top two listings may use the USDA Organic seal on the product.
 Here is a summary:

-“100% Organic” must consist of 100% organically produced ingredients and processing aids, excluding water and salt.
-May display the USDA Organic seal.
+“100% Organic” must consist of 100% organically produced ingredients and processing aids, excluding water and salt; may display the USDA Organic seal.

-“Organic” must consist of a minimum of 95% organically produced ingredients, excluding water and salt, and the remaining ingredients must consist of nonagricultural substances approved on the National List, and/or specific non-organically produced agricultural substances not available commercially in organic form.
-May display the USDA Organic seal.
+“Organic” must consist of a minimum of 95% organically produced ingredients, excluding water and salt, and the remaining ingredients must consist of nonagricultural substances approved on the National List, and/or specific non-organically produced agricultural substances not available commercially in organic form; may display the USDA Organic seal.

-“Made with Organic Ingredients” must contain at least 70% organic ingredients.
-May not display the USDA Organic seal.
+“Made with Organic Ingredients” must contain at least 70% organic ingredients; may not display the USDA Organic seal.

 Each organic ingredient must be identified as such in the ingredient information box.
 The name of the certifying agency must be displayed on the information panel.

 “Certified Organic” applies only to products grown organically.
 It does not apply to products that may be used in organic production.
 In other words, a carrot, a bag of potato chips, or cotton may be certified organic, but the potting soil or biological pesticide used in growing these products is not certified organic.
-The closest thing to the USDA organic seal for products used in organic agricultural production is the Organic Materials Review Institute (OMRI) listing, but this is an independent agency not run by the USDA National Organic Program.
+The closest thing to the USDA Organic seal for products used in organic agricultural production is the Organic Materials Review Institute (OMRI) listing, but this is an independent agency not run by the USDA National Organic Program.
 Companies pay to have their products evaluated by OMRI, and OMRI tests them to see if they comply with the National Organic Standards.

 Return to top